pasupulaphani/spacy-nlp-node-native/README.md

-# spacy-node-native
+# spacy-nlp-node-native
-Spacyio for nodejs with native bindings
+Spacyio nlp for nodejs with native bindings